190th Battalion (Winnipeg Rifles), CEF

 The 190th (Winnipeg Rifles) Battalion, CEF was a unit in the Canadian Expeditionary Force during the First World War.
-Based in Winnipeg, Manitoba, the unit began recruiting during the winter of 1915/16 in that city and surrounding district.
+It was authorized July 16, 1916.
+Based in Winnipeg, Manitoba, the unit began recruiting during the winter of 1916/17 in that city and surrounding district.
 After sailing to England in May 1917, the battalion was absorbed into the 18th Reserve Battalion on May 14, 1917.
+The battalion was disbanded September 1, 1917.
 The 190th (Winnipeg Rifles) Battalion, CEF had one Officer Commanding: Lieut-Col. G. K. Watson.
+Battle Honours awarded: Great War 1917.

 This battalion is perpetuated by the Royal Winnipeg Rifles.